 - Gynecomastia; differential diagnosis in breast cancer screening in men.

-Sometimes women can develop a variety of breast conditions as a result of normal biological changes, such as pregnancy, complications following surgery, or simply due to anatomical structures which are not functioning properly for no particular reason.
+Sometimes women can develop a variety of breast conditions as a result of normal biological changes.
+Such changes can include:-

 - Breast cellulitis